Malik Zulu Shabazz

-Shabazz announced on an October 14, 2013 online radio broadcast that he was stepping down from his leadership position in the New Black Panther Party and that Hashim Nzinga, then national chief of staff, would replace him.
+Shabazz announced on an October 14, 2013, online radio broadcast that he was stepping down from his leadership position in the New Black Panther Party and that Hashim Nzinga, then national chief of staff, would replace him.
 He is an occasional guest on television talk shows.

-The Anti-Defamation League describes Shabazz as "anti-Semitic and racist" and the Southern Poverty Law Center (SPLC)'s Intelligence Project's Intelligence Report, which monitors what the SPLC considers Radical right (United States) hate groups and extremists in the United States has included Shabazz in its files since a 2002 Washington, D.C. protest at B'nai B'rith International at which Shabazz shouted: "Kill every goddamn Zionist in Israel!
+The Anti-Defamation League describes Shabazz as "anti-Semitic and racist" and the Southern Poverty Law Center (SPLC)'s Intelligence Project's Intelligence Report, which monitors what the SPLC considers radical right (United States) hate groups and extremists in the United States, has included Shabazz in its files since a 2002 Washington, D.C., protest at B'nai B'rith International at which Shabazz shouted: "Kill every goddamn Zionist in Israel!
 Goddamn little babies, goddamn old ladies!
 Blow up Zionist supermarkets!"

 Early life and legal career

 Shabazz was born in 1966 as Paris Lewis and raised in Los Angeles.
 Shabazz says his father, James Lewis, was a Muslim who was killed when Shabazz was a child.
 Shabazz was raised by his mother, whom he describes as a successful businesswoman.
 His grandfather, who introduced him to the Nation of Islam, was also a strong influence.

 Shabazz graduated from Howard University and Howard University School of Law.
 In 1994, Shabazz was fired from a position with then Washington D.C.
 Mayor Marion Barry, who criticized Shabazz for statements "regarding other people's cultural history, religion and race that do not reflect the spirit of my campaign, my personal views or my spirituality."

 In 1995, while he was a law student, Shabazz ran his first unsuccessful campaign for a seat on the Council of the District of Columbia.
 In 1996, Shabazz founded Black Lawyers for Justice.
 In 1998, Shabazz was named "Young Lawyer of the Year" by the National Bar Association, the nation's leading black lawyers' association, and ran, unsuccessfully again, for a seat on the D.C.
 Council.

+In 2007, he led a national march and rally in Charleston, West Virginia, to demand justice for Megan Williams, a young Black woman who was allegedly raped and tortured for a month by six white individuals.
+Shabazz promised "busloads" of supporters from across the country to protest the lack of hate crime charges in the case.
+The event, scheduled for November 3, was organized by BLFJ and the Support Committee for Megan Williams, with support from at least 100 Black organizations, student groups, and community leaders.